Richienb/blog/_posts/2017-04-13-whack-a-trump.markdown

 Check out my whack a trump game.
 In it, you can whack Donald Trump.

-Download the installer *Windows Only* Here: https://goo.gl/x7JCf9
+Download the installer for **Windows only** [here](https://goo.gl/x7JCf9).
 ___

 Instructions for setup:

-1. Download the installer [Press the arrow in the top-right of the screen]
+1. Download the installer
-2. Extract the contents of the zip file to your desktop
+1. Extract the contents of the zip file to your desktop
-3. Open the installation folder
+1. Open the installation folder
-4. Open setup.exe
+1. Open setup.exe
-5. Press Install
+1. Press install

 ___

 Instructions to open the whack a trump later:

 1. Open the installation folder
-2. Open Whack A Trump.application
+1. Open Whack A Trump.application

 ___

 That's it.
 Enjoy whacking trumps.

-> This page was imported from the old blog with little to no modifications
+> This page was imported from the old blog with little modification.